BATMAN FAMILY #1

 Arnold begs the mysterious figure for more time, then Arnold angrily grabs his sword and attacks Batgirl and Robin, saying "you must give me one final chance!
 I'll take both of them alone!"

 But as he swings his sword, he isn't able to strike the fleet-footed heroes who dodge his blows, and so he demands a second sword for his other hand, which the red-suited figure provides by simply snapping his fingers.
-Now armed with a sword in each hand, Arnold continues his effort to slay the pair, but now swords have also appeared magically in the hands of both Batgirl and Robin.
+Now armed with a sword in each hand, Arnold continues his effort to slay the pair, however, now swords have also appeared magically in the hands of both Batgirl and Robin.

 Outraged at Arnold's failure, the red suited man who been calmly watching the combat suddenly transforms into a cloven-hoofed, winged red demon who announces that "time is up" for the resurrected Benedict Arnold.